cgranell/labpistec-ideas/README.md

 * does the therapy work?
 * does it work in a shorter time? (use of the app should shorten treatment time)

 A list of potential experiments, from simpler to more complex and shophisticated, along with questions to answer [was discussed](/meeting20170627/experiments-list.pdf).
 It is decided to develop an app to monitor user's position and create the correspondig metric in the analytical platform to calculate: how many times do a user go out home?, and how long?
-DEvleopedn hasecovered July, August and early September, in order to conduct a first experiment with Labpistec staff in late September.
+Development will cover July, August and early September, in order to conduct a first experiment with Labpistec staff by late September 2017.

 ### Meeting 2017-09-18
 Participants.
 LABPSITEC (Juani, Diana), GEOTEC (Nacho, Luis, Carlos, Sven)